 Test for doneness: If your beans are fully cooked (and they probably are by now), the skin will break and curl away as you blow on them.
 When you eat them, they should be easily smashed by your tongue.

-Test for brothiness: The broth should be dark and thickened a bit, and not watery.
+Test for brothiness: The broth will be somewhat clear, but will have picked up color from the beans and should be thickened a bit.
+(See the picture for what newly-made bean broth looks like.)
 And it should be delicious!
-If the broth seems watery and bland, boil the beans with the lid off for 15 minutes to a half-hour (depending on the strength of your stove and the wateriness of the beans).
-This will allow the water to evaporate, leaving more flavor behind.
+If the broth seems too watery and bland, boil the beans with the lid off for 15 minutes to a half-hour (depending on the strength of your stove and the wateriness of the beans), to allow the broth to become a bit thicker and more flavorful.

 Test for flavor: The best beans are just as flavorful as the broth they are swimming in.
 If the flavors seem a little bland or out of balance, try boiling the broth down a bit (as described above).
 If the broth is the right consistency but the beans themselves still lack flavor, add a few pinches of salt.
 Stir it in and give it about 15 minutes before you taste again.
 Note that it will take time for the additional salt to penetrate the beans.
 When the beans and broth are so good you just want to keep eating them, you are done!

-In Mexican cooking, an olla (pronounced "oh-yah") is a narrow-necked earthenware pot traditionally used for beans, and also for Cafe de la Olla (Mexican-style coffee with piloncillo sugar and canela cinnamon).
+In Mexican cooking, an olla (pronounced "oh-yah") is a tall, earthenware pot with a narrowed neck, traditionally used for beans and also for Cafe de la Olla (Mexican-style coffee with piloncillo sugar and canela cinnamon).
 But I've also heard Mexicans use the word "olla" to refer generically to any cooking pot.
 So, "frijoles de la olla" roughly translates to "pot of beans," which is exactly what this is.

 I don't soak my beans, but if you want to, go for it.
 It seems completely unnecessary to me.
-I almost never think ahead to do it, so I just cook my beans straight from dry, and they're great.
 And, J. Kenji Lopez-Alt of Serious Eats agrees with me!
 If you decide to soak your beans anyway, start checking for doneness after about an hour or hour and a half (and know that they may have lost some flavor in the soaking).